aeye-lab/pymovements/CONTRIBUTING.md

     contain the local history from the committer and the review history from the PR.
 Edit the message to only describe the end state of the PR.
-  - that there is a *single* newline between subject and description,
-  - that there is a *single* newline at the end of the commit message.
-    This way there is a single empty line between commits in `git log` output.
+  - that there is a *single* newline between subject and description, This way there is a single empty line between commits in `git log` output.
   - that the maximum subject line length is under 50 characters